 2. shall provide floor request queued response notification to the MCPTT user;

-3. may provide the queue position and priority to the MCPTT user; and
+3. may provide the queue position and priority to the MCPTT user;

-4. shall enter the 'U: queued' state.
+3A. shall stop timer T101 (Floor Request); and4. shall enter the 'U: queued' state.

 NOTE: For groups configured for audio cut-in floor control the floor participant will never receive Floor Queue Position Info.